-With all the challenges that come along with global project management, you’ll need the right strategies and tools in order to successfully manage global teams.
+With all the challenges that come along with global project management, you’ll need the right strategies, tools, and principles of project management in order to successfully manage global teams.
 Let’s now look at a few key ways to maximize global project outcomes and enhance camaraderie among international teams.

 1. Keep meetings to a minimum

 Even for in-house teams, excessive meetings to discuss project statuses and coordinate activities can hamper progress and stifle creativity.
 Throw in the challenge of coordinating team members across multiple time zones, and too many group meetings can quickly become a massive burden.